Mitakeumi Hisashi: Second championship

-Third championship and promotion to ōzeki
+Third championship and ōzeki career

-Fighting at the rank of sekiwake at the January 2022 tournament, Mitakeumi won his third top-division yūshō with a 13-2 record.
+Fighting at the rank of sekiwake at the January 2022 tournament, Mitakeumi won his third top-division yūshō with a 13–2 record.
 Mitakeumi defeated yokozuna Terunofuji on the final day to secure the championship.
 He said afterwards, "I was worried at one point about whether I could hold up mentally, but I was able to take the pressure."
 Having won 33 matches in the last three tournaments which includes one yūshō, Mitakeumi met the de facto requirement to be promoted to ōzeki, and a meeting was scheduled to discuss the promotion.
 The promotion was finalized on 26 January 2022.
 In his customary acceptance speech, Mitakeumi said he would embrace gratitude, express his own style and devote himself to the way of sumo.

 Mitakeumi is the first ōzeki from Nagano prefecture in 227 years, since Raiden Tameemon.
 Prior to his promotion Mitakeumi said, "I'm really happy that even people unfamiliar with sumo will hear the name Raiden."

 The Sumo Association announced that Mitakeumi tested positive for COVID-19 on January 31.
 The test was announced after he had participated in the danpatsu-shiki of Gōeidō during the previous two days.
-In his ōzeki debut in March 2022, Mitakeumi produced an 11–4 record, and was ranked in the top Ōzeki 1 East slot for the May 2022 tournmanent.
+In his ōzeki debut in March 2022, Mitakeumi produced an 11–4 record, and was ranked in the top Ōzeki 1 East slot for the May 2022 tournament.

 Mitakeumi was forced to withdraw on Day 7 of the July 2022 basho after another member of his stable tested positive for COVID-19.
 Later the same day, it was announced that Mitakeumi himself tested positive for the virus.
 As he had already been in kadoban status but withdrew before a winning or losing record could be determined, the Sumo Association decided to extend his kadoban status to the following tournament in September.

 Mitakeumi's losing record in the September tournament resulted his demotion to sekiwake.
 At a total of four basho, his reign as an ōzeki is one of the shortest since 1941, and the shortest since Takakeishō's first ōzeki stint in 2019.
 He could have made an immediate return to ōzeki had he secured at least ten wins in the November 2022 tournament, but this became impossible with his sixth defeat on Day 10.